cbcrg/piper-nf/README.md

     $ ./nextflow run cbcrg/piper-nf

 By default the pipeline is executed against the provided example dataset.
-Check the *Pipeline parameters* section below to see how enter your data on the program command line.
+Check the *Pipeline parameters* section below to see how specify your input data on the program command line.

 Pipeline parameters
 -------------------